 The implementation of blockchain technology allows healthcare providers to automate the claim process.
-This automation leaves no space for errors or frauds and at the same time reduces time spent on paperwork.
+This automation leaves no space for errors or fraud and at the same time reduces time spent on paperwork.

 Blockchain technology records all the transactions which are decentralized and people with access can only view them.
-This allows powerful monitoring over the records and at the same time provides transparency.
+This allows powerful monitoring of the records and at the same time provides transparency.

 Able to provide collaboration between parties is the best way to save time.
 Using its distributed ledger technology, blockchain helps several parties to collaborate on a single platform which also promotes innovation in the field of Healthcare.

 Managing loads of data is amongst the most hectic tasks a healthcare company has to deal with every day.
 With the increasing number of data breaches every year, data security has become a massive concern for patients worldwide.
 According to HIPAA JOURNAL, between 2009 and 2020, 3,705 healthcare data breaches of 500 or more records have been reported to the HHS’ Office for Civil Rights.
 These breaches have resulted in the loss, theft, exposure, or impermissible disclosure of 268,189,693 healthcare records.
 Luckily with the help of blockchain technology, these data breaches can be avoided.